kem79/try-rabbitmq/example_4/readme.md

 # Consumer Reliability
 In the past examples, we focused on producer reliability, let's now focus on consumer reliability.
 The consume() method tested in the next examples is the same as the method of railai-common.

-As usual, the purpose of the experiments is to understand how ACE custom rabbitmq consume() method behaves in particular scenario, and to answer the question: "Do we loose messages?".
+As usual, the purpose of the experiments is to understand how ACE custom rabbitmq consume() method behaves in particular scenario, and to answer the question: "Do we lose messages?".

 # Experiment 1: Consumer reliability without message acknowledgement.
 producer_4.py contains one producer which publish 20000 messages on one channel with delivery confirm enable.